Chromatic thresholds for linear equations and recurrence: Introduction

 \subsection{Roth meets Erd\H{o}s and Simonovits}

-We now adopt a graph-theoretic viewpoint.
-In extremal graph theory, the Tur\'an problem asks for the largest size of an $F$-free graph.
-Analogously, Roth's theorem and related density results ask how large a subset $A$ of a group can be while avoiding a prescribed linear configuration.
-Thus, studying $\cL$-solution-free sets may be viewed as an additive analogue of Tur\'an-type problems, making it natural to import graph-theoretic perspectives into this setting.
-As in the Tur\'an setting, the extremal examples in Roth's theorem are highly structured.
-Motivated by this, Buci\'c, Christoph, Kim, Lee, and Sivashankar \cite{bucić2025ramseyturanvariantrothstheorem} proved a Ramsey--Tur\'an variant of \cref{thm:roth}.
-For an abelian group $\Gamma$ and $A\subseteq\Gamma$, let $\Cay(\Gamma,A)$ denote the Cayley digraph with vertex set $\Gamma$ and arc $\vec{uv}$ whenever $v-u\in A$, and write $\alpha(\Cay(\Gamma,A))$ for the independence number of the underlying undirected graph.
-They characterized those equations for which every solution-free set is either small or induces a Cayley graph with a large independent set.
+Studying $\cL$-solution-free sets can be viewed as an additive analogue of Tur\'an-type problems in extremal graph theory, which ask for the largest size of an $F$-free graph.
+It is thus natural to import graph-theoretic perspectives.
+The first such refinement of Roth's problem is Ramsey--Tur\'an in nature.
+For an abelian group $\Gamma$ and $A\subseteq\Gamma$, let $\Cay(\Gamma,A)$ be the Cayley digraph with vertex set $\Gamma$ and an arc $u\to v$ when $u\ne v$ and $v-u\in A$; all graph parameters below refer to its underlying simple graph.
+Buci\'c, Christoph, Kim, Lee, and Sivashankar \cite{bucić2025ramseyturanvariantrothstheorem} classified the equations for which a solution-free set is either sparse or leaves a linear-size independent set in its Cayley graph.